western/GeoIP2-Support/README.md

  Edit file db/GeoLite2-Country-Blocks-IPv4-My.csv

- This networks merged with original database with your preferences
+ This records will merge with original database

 ## Compile